rixx/books.rixx.de/data/reviews/michael-ende/jim-knopf-und-die-wilde-13/index.md

 But also, this book features a lot of screen time (so to speak) for Molly, the **baby locomotive**, who is just adorable beyond words.

-## Further Reading

-For more light-hearted but inconsequential childhood fun like this, [The Night of Wishes](https://books.rixx.de/reviews/2002/the-night-of-wishes) should be a good fit.